 - Democratic Services

 - Revenues and Benefits

-You can find out how long we retain your data for, on a departmental basis, on our Data Retention Policy.
+You can find out how we retain your data on our Records Retention and Disposal Policy.

 You have the right to ask us to delete your data at any time.
 But if at any point you’re unhappy with how we’re handling your data, you have the right to lodge a complaint.
 Please contact the Information Commissioner’s Office to make your complaint.